- Motor Vehicle

 Odometer Disclosure Statement

-Vehicles less than 10 years old require the Odometer Disclosure Statement completed by the seller and buyer.
+Vehicles less than 10 years old require the Odometer Disclosure Statement completed by the seller and buyer, unless it is listed on the title assignment.

 You will need a Kansas Vehicle Identification Number Verification if the vehicle has an out-of-state title.
+If you do not have your title due to it being financed with a lienholder, see section above titled Proof of Ownership.
 An inspection is not necessary if the car has a manufacturer's certificate of origin.
 The inspection shows that your vehicle's identification number has been checked to make sure the vehicle is not stolen.

 This state-required inspection is available for a $20 fee (cash only accepted).
-They are located in the Treasurer's Office.
-They will conduct inspections Monday through Friday from 8:30 a.m. to 4 p.m.
+The inspectors are located in the Sheriff's office on 826 N Franklin St Junction City, KS 66441 on the 9th Street side entrance behind the one car garage.
+They will conduct inspections Monday through Friday from 8:00 a.m. to 4 p.m.

 A Sales Tax Receipt